Falconry in Galway

 R2D2

 Is the barn owl on the team.
 Barn owls are the most widely distributed owl in the world.
 This specific bird originated in Ireland.
 They typically hunt at night like all owls they hunt by hearing as their ears are asymmetrical like a satellite dish.
 They are known as the farmers friend as they eat rodents and other animals considered to be pests.
 In recent years, these owls have been in steep decline due to poisons.
-This species is under threat which is why R2D2 is a fine example of a typical barn owl, silent in flight and deadly at night, when the species is know to prey at its best.
+This species is under the threat which is why R2D2 is a fine example of a typical barn owl, silent in flight and deadly at night, when the species is known to prey at its best.

 Darth

-A hybrid between an Irish peregrine and a black Ger Falcon from the Arctic and winter in ireland.
-The Ger Falcon is the largest falcon and fastest of all the different types of falcon.
-Darth has been clocked at over 215 miles an hour in a “stoop”.
+A hybrid between an Irish peregrine and a black Ger Falcon from the Arctic and winter in Ireland.
+The Ger Falcon is the largest falcon and fastest of all of the different types of falcon.
+Darth has been clocked at over 215 miles an hour in a "stoop".
 His brothers and sisters are now in the far east used as racing birds.
 Darth is still a baby, only two years old and has a real racer temperament.

 Skywalker

-He is a male Harris Hawk.
-These are the only social bird of prey in the world.
+He is a male Harris Hawk, These are the only social bird of prey in the world.
 In the wild they hunt in packs like wolves.
 Due to this trait, you can easily train this type of a bird as they are much more susceptible to working with different people.
 They are one of the most versatile birds within the animal kingdom.
 Harris Hawks can see 8 times further than the human naked eye and can see in the ultraviolet.

 Chewy